María M. Coronel, Ph.D.

 jppieran@umich.edu

-Jean-Pierre’s work in the Coronel Lab focuses on developing strain-stiffening hydrogels utilizing novel chemistries to understand the relationship of mechanical force on immune cell identity.
-By creating this platform, we are able to investigate if mechanical forces determine cell identity and if cells embedded within these hydrogel networks can contribute to stiffening.
+Jean-Pierre’s work in the Coronel Lab focuses on developing microporous annealed particle hydrogels with tethered vascular endothelial growth factor (VEGF) to improve islet transplant outcomes.
+By creating this platform, we are able to enhance engraftment efficiency, while also leveraging the novel immunomodulatory properties of VEGF to mitigate adverse immune responses.
 In his free time, Jean-Pierre enjoys cooking, playing soccer, going to new places, and also attending concerts.
 If he was an immune cell, he would be a Memory B Cell because he enjoys learning new knowledge and helping others remember things if they forget.

 dbernalc@umich.edu